MatsTill/ArchersBowl/README.md

 - [Routes](https://github.com/): contains the server responses for HTTP method requests to a specific path in the server
 - [Views](https://github.com/): contains all handlebars files rendered by the server
 - [index.js](https://github.com/): the main file used to execute the web application
-- [test.js](https://github.com/): the file used to initialize sample data in the database

 ## Follow the steps below to set-up the repository locally:
 1. Clone the repository or download the zipped folder.